isax785/obsidian-sparkling-night/README.md

 # Readme

-`Sparkling Night` is a dark theme where colors sparkles in the night.
+`Sparkling Night` is a dark theme with colors sparkling in the night.

 ![img](img/sparkling_night.png)